clover/remote-pay-cloud/README.md

 });
 ```

-There are several ways the Clover Connector object can be configured.
+You can configure the Clover Connector object in several ways.

-Examples of configurations that can be used when creating the Clover Connector object:
+Here are a few examples of configurations you can use when creating the Clover Connector object:

-1. With a clientID, domain, merchantId, deviceSerialId
+1. With a clientID, domain, merchantId, and deviceSerialId
 ```
 {
   "clientId" : "3BZPZ6A6FQ8ZM",